Etrigan the Demon

-Etrigan the Demon is an antihero appearing in American comic books published by DC Comics.
+Etrigan the Demon is a superhero appearing in American comic books published by DC Comics.
 Created by Jack Kirby, Etrigan is a demon from Hell who, despite his violent tendencies, usually finds himself allied with the forces of good, mainly because of the alliance between the heroic characters of the DC Universe and Jason Blood, a human to whom Etrigan is bound.
 Etrigan is commonly depicted as a muscular humanoid creature with orange or yellow skin, horns, red eyes, and pointed, webbed ears, who frequently speaks in rhymes.
 The character was originally based in Gotham City, leading to numerous team-ups with Batman.

-Etrigan was inspired by a comic strip of Prince Valiant in which the eponymous character dressed as a demon.
-Kirby gave his creation the same appearance as Valiant's mask.
-The mask may have been inspired by the silent film Häxan.
 Since his conception, Etrigan has been adapted into several forms of media outside of comics, including animated series, films, and video games.
+He is voiced by Michael T. Weiss in the DC Animated Universe, Dee Bradley Baker in Batman: The Brave and the Bold, Patrick Seitz in Justice League Action, and Ray Chase in the DC Animated Movie Universe.

+Creation

+Kirby's former assistant, Mark Evanier, said that Carmine Infantino asked Jack Kirby to create a new monster hero.
+Kirby or Infantino mentioned a demon, and Kirby from that point worked on creating a demonic character.
+Evanier said that he was with Kirby and several others during a dinner at a restaurant, and Kirby came up with Etrigan's name, back story, and motivations on the spot.
+Kirby intended to create the character but pass him off to others to write and draw.
+However, Infantino convinced him to make the first issue and made the decision final by suspending Kirby's unprofitable Fourth World comics series.
+Kirby then moved full-time to the Etrigan comics.